German language courses, German language skills and certificates

 You will receive an invitation to the DSH examination at FAU together with your admissions letter; this examination will take place immediately before the start of the semester (late March/early April for the summer semester and late September/early October for the winter semester).

 The Goethe-Institut offers an online language course to prepare for German language examinations (DSH or TestDaF).
-For more information, visit www.goethe.de.
+For more information visitwww.goethe.com.
 A further online German course is offered by DUO.
-For more information, visit www.uni-deutsch.com.
+For more information visitwww.uni-deutsch.com.

 German course preparing for studies

-Provided you already have a basic knowledge of German (level A2), you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination.
-The courses cost 680 euros per semester for 20 hours a week.
+Provided you already have a sound knowledge of German, you can attend a German course at the FAU Language Centre specially tailored to prepare students for studying in Germany and the relevant German language examination.
 The course is structured in such a way that you can take the DSH examination after one year.
-Those taking the German course do not have student status.
+Those taking the German course do not enjoy student status.
+More information is available on the Language Centre website.

 Please note that students applying for the following degree programmes cannot take part in the preparatory German language course: